Codecademy/docs/.github/ISSUES_TEMPLATE.md

 <!--- Please check the boxes that are relevant to this Issue: -->

 - [ ] One or more new entries/terms requested.
-- [ ] Typo and/or bug within one or more entries.
+- [ ] Typo and/or bug within one or more existing entries.
 - [ ] Unclear definition/explanation of term(s).
 - [ ] Out-of-date information (new release, deprecated package, etc.).
-- [ ] Recommended change/amendment to documentation.
+- [ ] Recommend change(s) to documentation (such as  existing text or new text)

 ## Type of Recommended Change(s)